cedricg-mirror/reflexions/Configuration.md

 The configuration can then be reused for any analysis of a sample of the same malware family or be shared along an analyzed sample to enable other analyst to replicate the same result.

-As it stands right now, Reflexions GUI only offers some of the features offered by the configuration file
+As it stands right now, Reflexions GUI only offers a subset of the features offered by the configuration file

 <details>
   <summary>